coolguy-codin-Rydham/Compiler/JOURNAL.md

 Woah!
 Lexical scanning let's see what the devil this is.

-Lexical scanning sure is interesting bhyi maza aara hai karke
+Lexical scanning sure is interesting bhyi maza aara hai karke well the Part1 was good and not too difficult.